snazzysosnazzy/SnazzyP4/README.md

 5. Resolve the Thunder/Blizzard Fake/Real Math.
 6. Know how the mechanic works, when things occur, and where to go.

-I did not make this plugin to do everything for you, which is why it does not include the things I've listed above.
+I did not make this plugin to do everything for you or automate combat in any way, which is why it does not include the things I've listed above.
 If you desire those things - use cactbot.
 I will not be updating this plugin to do any of those things.

 ## Overview